New Tea Available: Rare Brazilian Shincha

 - Measure the Shincha into the teapot, using one gram of tea for every 6 ounces of water.

 - Add the hot water to the leaves and let them steep for no more than 3 minutes.

 - Pour into small cups and sip slowly to savor the unique fragrance and flavor.

-Another favorite property of Shincha is the ability to resteep.
+Another enjoyable property of Shincha is the ability to resteep the tea.
 Some people even prefer the second or third round of brewing, since each steep brings out noticeable differences in the flavor and aroma.

-Shincha 2020, the highest quality Japanese green tea is now available on Stashtea.com.
+Brazilian Shincha 2020, the highest quality green tea is now available on Stashtea.com.
 Make sure to get yours before it runs out!